 But that is precisely the opposite of what happens with you, or there are quality fluctuations in the raw water.
 Intervening in such centralized automation is extremely laborious, because it requires a modification of the complete process and automation technology.
 In addition, you need someone who is proficient in precisely this special design and its programming.
 On top of that, reduced throughput can impact the product quality and jeopardize the profitability of the system.
 And lastly, service and maintenance are made more difficult and more expensive, because you continually have to shut down and restart the system.

-The concept of modular automation provides a effective alternative for all industries that treat and use water.
-Each networked system module is a functional unit in its own right, works independently and contains the complete controller from Festo.
+The concept of modular automation provides an effective alternative for all industries that treat and use water.
+Each networked system module is a functional unit in its own right, works independently, and contains the complete controller from Festo.
 This means that you can simply connect and disconnect it as required, quickly and cheaply.
 As a result, changes to the production quantity can be implemented flexibly.
 There is no need for any reprogramming or reconfiguration of the application software.
 And maintenance costs also drop significantly.

 The raw water has a different composition, depending on the location of the factory.
 Occasionally, contamination can occur.
 Because of that, corresponding water treatment steps are necessary to ensure that you have high quality water for use in production.
-This requires a precisely fitting combination of filtration systems: Gravel filters, ion exchangers, ultrafiltration or reverse osmosis systems, etc.
+This requires a precisely fitting combination of filtration systems: gravel filters, ion exchangers, ultrafiltration or reverse osmosis systems, etc.

 Modular automation here has a clear advantage, as it can adjust itself quickly to meet changing circumstances and the required filtration modules can easily be integrated.
 Plus, each of these modules already contains the necessary automation functions that have been created through the remote I/O system with integrated PLC from Festo.
 As a result, they can be expanded simply and based on exact needs.